sf-wdi-19-20/modules/w7_1_1_SQL_intro/README.md

   WHERE prod.name = 'long shorts';
 ```

 ```sql
 SELECT name, price AS cost, quantity  -- alias for the price column FROM products
   WHERE prod.name = 'long shorts';
 ```

+Note also that `--` starts a SQL comment.

 ## DISTINCT

-We can also filter out rows that aren't distinct when we do our selection.
+We can use selection to filter out rows that aren't distinct.

 ```sql
 INSERT INTO products